suu00k1459/OST/README.md

 1. Discovers and loads all 2400 device CSV files from data/processed/
 2. Maps devices to brokers using device_id modulo 4
 3. Connects to all 4 bootstrap servers simultaneously
-4. Streams messages randomly across all devices at configurable rate
+4. Streams messages randomly across all devices at a configurable rate
 5. Routes each message to its assigned broker partition

 This approach eliminates NumPy compilation issues on Windows and ensures identical deployment across Windows, macOS, and Linux.